This post may contain affiliate links. Please see my disclosure policy for details.

 Considering London is quite expensive for drinking in bars anyway, I would say this is a bargain really as you are getting two magical things for the price of one!

 Important Muggle announcement: The Botted Butter Beer Bar has now been extended! – so get in while you can!
-You can book tickets for the exhibition online here.

 How much is the Butterbeer Bar in London?